Online tutoring

 • What equipment does my child need? +

-Essentials: a laptop or desktop computer (tablets work but are weaker for writing — slow tap-typing, awkward hand-drawn diagrams), a webcam (essential — tutors need to see the student to read engagement and check work), a headset or quality speakers and mic, stable home internet, and a quiet room without distractions.
-Useful additions: a graphics tablet (£40-£80) for Maths and Science students writing equations live, and a printer (or a phone propped over working paper as a 'document camera') for past-paper work.
+Essentials: a laptop or desktop computer (tablets work but are weaker for writing, with slow tap-typing and awkward hand-drawn diagrams), a webcam so the tutor can read engagement and check work, a headset or quality speakers and mic, stable home internet, and a quiet room without distractions.
+Useful additions: a graphics tablet (£40-£80) for Maths and Science students writing equations live, plus a printer (or a phone propped over working paper as a 'document camera') for past-paper work.

 Related